d4rkvaibhav/Fermat-Factorization/README.md

-## A Little Theory on Fermat Factorizaion
+## A Little Theory on Fermat Factorization
 Fermat factorization can be used to factor a number which is a multiple of 2 close "prime number" i.e. n=p*q form.

 The number gets factored down very efficiently within seconds if it is of the above form.

+You can use Fermat factorization in for fatoring public key(n) in RSA or any other cryptosystem if you think that the two prime are close enough that can be factored using fermat.

 ## ALGORITHM
 Put t₀=ceil(sqrt(n))